bghira/chatgpt-video-generator/README.md

    contextual information.
 3. Watch as ChatGPT-4 helps you craft new code using the existing classes and project structure.
-4. Run the `minify_classes.php` script to minify your classes and keep the project optimized and tidy.
+4. Run the `minify_classes.php` script to minify your classes in a way that they can be provided to ChatGPT for modification without using too many tokens.
+These classes end up in the `minified` directory.

 So, what are you waiting for?
 Unleash the power of ChatGPT-4 and create some incredible video files today! 🚀🌟